theopn/dotfiles/README.md

 - NeoVim: `:PackerSync`, then `:COQdeps`.
 - Firefox:
-  - `about:config` and make `toolkit.legacyUserProfileCustomizations.stylesheets` true.
+  - `about:config` and set `toolkit.legacyUserProfileCustomizations.stylesheets` to true.
   - `about:profiles`, spot your default-release profile or the profile in use, and create symlinks for the `chrome` folder within the profile folder.
-- Manual installation for some configuration files.
+- Manually deploy some config files for GUI applications (iTerm, iStats, font, etc)

 ## Highlights